tars/tars/README.md

 Markup builder on gulp

-You have to install `nodeJS` and `npm` to use markupBuilder.
+You have to install `nodeJS` and `npm` for using markupBuilder.

 Installation
 ------------

     npm i or npm install

 Install gulp and webfonts globaly and all dependencies.
+Also create fonts, images (with subdirs) and js/plugins directories.
+Create assets folder inside template module.

 Descritpion
 -----------

-Main folder of project is markup.
+Markup is the main folder of project.
 There are modules, scss-files and templates of pages.
 Even module is a part of page, for example — «header».
 Even module has it's own temaplte, scss-files, js and images.
 There are templates of pages in root directory of markup.
 To create new page just create new file with the name of the page.

 Modules have to be included into the pages templates.
 Also modules could include other modules.

-You shouldn't use prefixes, autoprefixer do it itself.
+You shouldn't use prefixes in css, autoprefixer do it itself.
 JSHint will check yor js-code.

 Main commands
 -------------

-`gulp clean-dev` — clean dev directory (public).
-Delete this directory.
+`gulp clean` — clean dev directory.

-`gulp clean-build` — clean build directory (build).
-Delete this directory.

-`gulp clean-all` — clean dev and build directories.

 `gulp dev` — development task.
 Create compiled project and watch for changes in project's files.
-Call clean-dev and build-dev.
+Call clean task.

-`gulp build-dev` — just generate public version of project.
+`gulp build-dev` — just generate dev version of project.

 `gulp build` — create build version of project.

 If you need to generate woff, eot and svg files of your font, you can use key `--gf`.
 Example: `gulp build --gf`.
-This command build project and generate fonts files into font folder in build.
-All you is ttf-file of your font in folder fonts in root directory.
+This command build project and generate fonts files into fonts folder in build.
+All you need is ttf-file of your font in folder fonts in root directory.

 File structure
 --------------